-She chose a fancy Italian place, Pastař, for us to meet, but I didn’t mind.
+She chose an upscale Italian place, Pastař, for us to meet, but I didn’t mind in the slightest.
 I’d been thinking for a while the restaurant might make a nice addition for a guidebook listing but hadn’t had the opportunity to try it.
-Besides, it’s across the street from my office.
+Besides, it was right across the street from my office.

 So that’s what happened.
 We met, found a table, and started chatting.
-I’d barely had time to cut into my mozzarella di bufala, though, when she dropped an unexpected conversation bomb: “You know, we’ve known each other now for 30 years.”
+I’d barely had time to cut into my mozzarella di bufala when she dropped an unexpected conversational bomb: “You know, we’ve known each other now for 30 years.”

 “Thirty years?
 No way.
 It couldn’t be anywhere near that long.”

 It turns out she was right.
-It was nearly 30 years ago to the day that Katrin and I were both Czech-language students at Brno’s summer school for foreigners: "Letní škola v Brně."
-She was one of several West German students attending the program (plus a bunch of East Germans) that year, while I was the only American (if memory serves).
-Judging from the group photo (reprinted here), there were around 80 of us in all that year.
+It was almost 30 years ago to the day from our lunch that Katrin and I were both Czech-language students at Brno’s summer school for foreigners: "Letní škola v Brně."
+She was one of several West German students attending the program that year, while I was the only American (if memory serves).
+Judging from the group photo (posted here), there were around 80 of us in all that year.

-The idea was to spend a month focused on perfecting our (in my case, rudimentary) Czech-language skills.
-We all lived together in a university dormitory, called the “Družba” ("Friendship" in Russian), conveniently located on a stern, featureless street called "Leninova" (after Lenin).
+The idea behind the course was to spend a month focused on perfecting our (in my case, rudimentary) Czech-language skills.
+All of the participants lived together in a university dormitory, called the “Družba” ("Friendship" in Russian), conveniently located on a stern, featureless avenue called "Leninova" (named for Vladimir Lenin, of course).
 Classes were held in some of Brno’s university buildings nearby.

-Over lunch, Katrin and I talked a lot about that program and our mutual friends from those days.
+Over lunch, Katrin and I tried to recall our memories of the program and of our mutual friends from those days.
 She’s been better than me at keeping in touch with people, though both of us have lost contact with most of our fellow students.
-(If anyone is out there and reading this, please give me a shout!)
+(If anyone is out there and is reading this, please give me a shout!)

-That conversation got me thinking about that month in Brno.
+Our conversation got me thinking again about that month in Brno.
 It was the longest continuous period, until that point, I’d ever stayed anywhere in the former Soviet bloc.
 I was excited to go, but equally excited to leave when it was over.
-The experience affected my impressions of Eastern Europe back then and still shapes my thoughts about this part of the world now.
+The experience affected my impressions of Central and Eastern Europe back then and still shapes my thoughts about this part of the world.
 This post is about me trying to work out how.

-By coincidence, I’d been planning to travel through Moravia a few weeks later to attend a conference of TBEX travel bloggers in the city of Ostrava.
-The drive over from Prague would take me through Brno.
-I figured why not pair the trip with a stopover in the Moravian capital?
-I could carry out some guidebook research for Lonely Planet and also spend time wandering around the city and reconnecting with my pre-Velvet Revolution self.
+By coincidence, a few weeks after our reunion lunch, I was planning a return trip through Moravia to attend a travel-writing conference (called TBEX) in Ostrava.
+The drive from Prague would take me through Brno, so I figured why not pair the trip with a stopover in the Moravian capital.
+I could carry out some guidebook research for Lonely Planet and spend time wandering around the city and reconnecting with my pre-Velvet Revolution self.

-As strange as it may seem now, the division between East and West was accepted without question by both sides and perceived as being as normal and natural as the phases of the moon.
+Indeed, as strange as it seems now (with perfect hindsight of how everything would turn out), the odd division between East and West back then was accepted without question by both sides.
+It was perceived as being as normal and natural as the phases of the moon.

-I was a couple of years older than the other participants, who were still mostly college students, and I wasn’t sure what to expect.
-I got a taste of what was in store, though, right from the beginning: at the Czechoslovak border, after catching the bus in Vienna on a July morning for the trip up to Brno to start the program.
+I had already started my working career and I was several years older than most of the program's other participants (who were still mostly college students).
+I thought that my party days were mostly behind me by that point, and I wasn’t sure what to expect.
+I got a taste of what was coming, though, right from the beginning -- at the Czechoslovak border -- after catching the bus in Vienna on a late-July morning for the trip up to Brno to start the program.

-Border crossings were a lot more complicated back then.
-These days, borders are wide open and buses sail right through.
-In 1988, however, we'd of course be crossing the Iron Curtain, and all cars and buses would have to stop for a thorough inspection.
-The whole thing could take an hour or longer.
+Border crossings were a lot more complicated back then than they are now.
+These days, borders in this part of Europe are wide open and buses sail right through.
+In 1988, however, we'd be crossing the Iron Curtain, and all of the cars and buses would have to stop for a thorough inspection.
+The whole thing could -- and often did -- take hours.

-And so it was on that particular morning, the bus rumbled to a stop and we prepared to get off to show our passports and answer questions from stern-looking officials about why were coming and what we were planning to do.
-Before lining up for the customs inspection, I wandered over to the bathroom.
-As I walked in, I was surprised to see a guy standing there and sweating profusely.
+And so it was on that particular morning, the bus rumbled to a stop at the Austrian-Czechoslovak border, and we prepared to get off to show our passports and answer questions from stern-looking officials about why were coming and what we planned to do.
+Before lining up for the long wait at the customs inspection, I wandered over first to the restroom.
+As I walked in, I was surprised to see a guy standing in front of me and sweating profusely.
 He was a bit younger than me, obviously foreign, and pretty worked up about something.